kalpeshchilka/salesforce-api-wrapper/README.md

 ## 🛠️ Environment Variables

-Make sure to have Salesforce env variables in your test repo:
+Make sure to have valid Salesforce env variables in your test repo:

 ```bash
 .env.example
 ```
-Make sure to configure your Salesforce credentials accordingly.

 ---